-1. The SPS and the SEA are jointly committed to providing quality educational programs in a warm, open, supportive environment which protects the safety and security of all students and staff.
-The parties also agree that an optimal teaching and learning climate for staff and students requires that the SPS ensure that there are policies and procedures; including student discipline procedures, to make certain that schools are safe and those sanctions can be upheld during due process hearings.
-Students who bring and use weapons and dangerous devices or who physically touch school staff in a manner that is designed to threaten, intimidate, and harm staff must be dealt with immediately through consequences, interventions, behavioral training and in some cases, mandatory treatment.
+- SEA and SPS agree to establish a joint work group in 2019-2020, to review and update the following sections for legal compliance and restorative justice purposes: Article III, Section F - Classroom Control, Section G - Employee Protection and Section H - Safety and Security.
+See MOU, Appendix PP - 2.
+SEA and SPS are jointly committed to providing quality educational programs in a warm, open, supportive environment which protects the safety and security of all students and staff.
+The parties also agree that an optimal teaching and learning climate for staff and students requires that SPS ensure that there are policies and procedures; including student discipline procedures, to make certain that schools are safe, and those sanctions can be upheld during due process hearings.
+Students who bring and use weapons and dangerous devices or who physically touch school staff in a manner that is designed to threaten, intimidate, and harm staff must be dealt with immediately through consequences, interventions, and/or\behavioral training.

-SPS and SEA agree that employees should not have to be subjected to parents/guardians who physically or verbally threaten, intimidate, and/or harm staff.
+SEA and SPS agree that employees should not have to be subjected to parents/guardians who physically or verbally threaten, intimidate, and/or harm staff.
 If a staff member is threatened, intimidated, or harmed by a parent/guardian they have a right to end the interaction.
 If a meeting or interaction is ended under this section, the staff member must immediately inform their supervisor (and if necessary Safety and Security) and work with their supervisor to resolve the underlying issue(s) with the parent/guardian.